Create a random array of Cartesian positions:

 # between samples.

-# usually you want a (n_samples,3,3), taking derivatives wrt the coordinates
+# usually you want a hessian in the shape (n_samples, 3, 3), taking derivatives

-# of the same sample. one way to achieve this is as follows
+# wrt the coordinates of the same sample. one way to achieve this is as follows

-# Compute the Hessian for a single (3,) input
+# define a function that computes the Hessian for a single (3,) input

 single_hessian = jax.hessian(single_scalar_output)